reajamoon/pb-bots/docs/profile-system.md

 - Always validate and propagate the original profile message ID.

 ### References
-- See `src/utils/messageTracking.js` for all encoding/decoding utilities.
+- See `src/shared/utils/messageTracking.js` for all encoding/decoding utilities.
 - See `docs/message-tracking-utility.md` for usage patterns and migration notes.

 ## Privacy & Help System
 All privacy logic and help features are modularized for maintainability and future extensibility.
-- Privacy settings, help menus, and navigation are split into dedicated modules (e.g., `privacySettingsHandler.js`, `privacyHelp.js`, `profileHelpBirthday.js`, etc.).
+- Privacy settings, help menus, and navigation are split into dedicated modules (e.g., `src/bots/sam/commands/profile/privacyHandler.js`, `src/bots/sam/handlers/buttons/privacy/*`, and `profileHelp*.js`).
-- Static help texts and menu descriptions are loaded from a centralized JSON file (`helpTexts.json`) for easy editing and consistency.
+- Help text is maintained in the help modules themselves (no centralized JSON file).
-- Navigation and button logic is shared across profile and privacy menus using utilities like `profileHelpButtons.js`.
+- Navigation and button logic is shared across help pages using `profileHelpButtons.js`.

 ### Modularization Highlights
 - Privacy and help logic moved out of shared/profile modules into dedicated files.